On this page...

 Praxis II Qualifying Scores

-The State of Iowa does not store Praxis I (PPST) or Praxis II scores.
-Praxis testing is required to complete a teacher education program.
-Scores are available at www.ets.org.
+The State of Iowa does not maintain test scores.
+Testing is required to complete a teacher education program.

-According to Iowa statue, all teacher candidates graduating from an Iowa institution after January 1st 2013 must attain the qualifying score in both a test of pedagogy and a test of content before they can be recommended for licensure.
+According to Iowa statue, all teacher candidates graduating from an Iowa institution after January 1st 2013 must attain the qualifying score on authorized assessments before they can be considered a program completer.

 Required Test & Qualifying Scores